 Meet Your Care Team

-Susan Novotny, PhDClinical Scientist of Orthopedics; Co-Director of Orthopedic Research; Affiliate Assistant Professor University of Minnesota – Medical School Department of Rehabilitation Medicine
+Susan A. Novotny, PhDClinical Scientist of Orthopedics; Co-Director of Orthopedic Research; Affiliate Assistant Professor University of Minnesota – Medical School Department of Rehabilitation Medicine

 Jamie PriceClinical Research Coordinator